Newton, Iowa: Entertainment, recreation and sports

 View of Maytag Dairy Farms from the visitor center.

 In 1919, E.H.
 Maytag, the son of Maytag Appliance company founder F.L.
 Maytag, purchased a single Holstein cow to provide fresh clean milk to his children.
 Upon E.H.’s death in 1940, his sons Fred and Robert Maytag assumed leadership of the farms and Fred pursued his idea of creating a uniquely American blue cheese made from cow's milk.
 Maytag Dairy Farms collaborated with Iowa State University to pioneer the first great American blue cheese that could compete with classic European cheeses such as Roquefort made from sheep's milk.
 The cheese plant and caves were completed a year later and the first wheels of Maytag Blue Cheese were formed in October 1941.
 77 years after Fred made the first wheels of Maytag Blue Cheese, the leadership of the company is transitioning to his grandchildren—the great-grandchildren of E.H.
 Maytag.

 Newton has two historic movie theaters that are still in operation.
 The Valle Drive in is one of four drive-in theaters still in operation in Iowa.
 The Valle Drive in is the oldest of all of these theaters, having opened in 1948.
 The Capitol II Theater is located in the historic downtown district of Newton and has been in operation since April 1927; originally operating as a vaudeville theater.

 An image from the grandstand at Iowa Speedway.

 Newton is home to Iowa Speedway, a 7/8-mile racing track purchased by NASCAR in 2014.
 It is the only short track owned by NASCAR west of the Mississippi River.
-The track hosts a series of races throughout the summer, including IndyCar Series, Indy Lights and ARCA Menards Series races.
+The track hosts a series of races throughout the summer, including NASCAR Cup Series, IndyCar Series, Indy Lights and ARCA Menards Series races.

 The Newton High School completes in class 4A athletics through the Iowa High School Athletic Association.
 The mascot of the high school is a Cardinal.
 The IHSAA athletics that Newton participates in includes: baseball, basketball, bowling, cross country, football, golf, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling.

 Newton is home to several parks and recreation areas.
 The City maintains 13 City parks and recreational areas, including the flagship park of the community, Maytag Park.
 Maytag Park is on the National Registrar of Historic Places.
 Amenities at Maytag Park include the Maytag Bowl—a historic bandshell, a public swimming pool, and a disc golf course.
 In addition to the City parks, Project AWAKE, a local non-profit organization, maintains the Newton Arboretum and Botanical Gardens as well as Sersland Park, a downtown park.
 The Newton Arboretum and Botanical Gardens occupies six acres of land and features over 150 species of trees, a rose garden, a butterfly garden, a water garden, and a native prairie.